Next Start

 border

-Learn to weld in UTI’s Welding Technology program, which provides the hands-on training needed to prepare for a flexible career in industries from automotive fabrication to aerospace.1
+Learn to weld in UTI’s Welding Technology program, which provides the hands-on training needed to prepare for a career in various industries, including automotive fabrication and aerospace.1

 9-10 months